Eyewa/eyewa-go-lib/brokers/rabbitmq/README.md

 // optional - used to identify what service is connected in RMQ's Admin UI.
 "SERVICE_NAME"

+// optional - if not set `amqp` will be used as protocol. if true `amqps` "RABBITMQ_SECURED"

 // required - RMQ credentials
 "RABBITMQ_SERVER"
 "RABBITMQ_AMQP_PORT"